PHACDataHub/pelias-canada/devsecops/a11y-testing/README.md

 This runs both the unit and end-to-end tests.
 The end to end test spins up a webserver with both an accessible and inaccessible pages to ensure the scan is behaving as expected.

+Commit to GitHub in this directory (on any branch) will trigger the accessibility cloudbuild to run.
+This will run the tests on the accessibility testing code and save the test code coverage to a storage bucket.
+If any test fails, it will block the merge to main branch.

 ## Other Considerations

 - Add tests for language, such as the inclusion of both French and English aria labels.